 - Automatic: Open Rate, Click Rate, or Total Revenue

 Use these options to send the winning campaign to your remaining recipients after a set amount of time.
-The winner can be determined by the highest open or click rate, or total revenue if eCommerce360 is set up in your account.
+The winner can be determined by the highest open or click rate, or total revenue if your online store is connected to your account.

 - Manual: Report Statistics